nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 Programming DKs
 ===============

-To program the nRF5340 DK, open a new terminal in the test PC, navigate to :file:`<ncs code>/nrf/samples/bluetooth/throughput/`, and run the following command:
+To program the nRF5340 DK:

+1. Open a new terminal in the test PC.
+#.
+Navigate to :file:`<ncs code>/nrf/samples/bluetooth/throughput/`.
+#.
+Run the following command:

 .. code-block:: console

    $ west flash --dev-id <device-id> --hex-file build/zephyr/merged_domains.hex

-To program the nRF7002 DK, open a new terminal in the test PC, navigate to :file:`<ncs code>/nrf/samples/wifi/sr_coex/`, and run the following command:
+To program the nRF7002 DK:

+1. Open a new terminal in the test PC.
+#.
+Navigate to :file:`<ncs code>/nrf/samples/wifi/sr_coex/`.
+#.
+Run the following command:

 .. code-block:: console